-Trial or settling in period in the village 17.1 Does the village offer prospective residents a trial period or a settling in period in the village? ⊠ Yes □ No If yes, provide details including length of period, relevant time frames and any costs or conditions A settling-in period of 6 months applies to new residents (referred to as a Money Back Guarantee).
-If the resident gives notice of termination of their residence contract and delivers vacant possession of the unit within 6 months of the occupation date, the exit entitlement will be paid within 45 days.
-The resident will not be required to pay an exit fee, or to pay service fees from the date vacant possession is given.
-If the residence contract is: a Bond contract, the Establishment Fee will be repaid; or a Now contract, 100% of the Upfront Management Fee will be repaid.
+Trial or settling in period in the village 17.1 Does the village offer prospective residents a trial period or a settling in period in the village? ⊠ Yes □ No If yes, provide details including length of period, relevant time frames and any costs or conditions A settling-in period of 6 months applies to new residents (referred to a Money Back Guarantee).
+If the resident gives notice of termination their residence contract and delivers vacant possession of the unit a Bond contract, the Establishment Fee will be repaid; or a Now contract, 100% of the Upfront Management Fee will be repaid.
 All other departure conditions and costs apply.
 Pets 17.2 Are residents allowed to keep pets?
 If yes, specify any restrictions or conditions on pet ownership Visitors 17.3 Are there restrictions on visitors staying with residents or visiting?
 If yes: specify any restrictions or conditions on visitors (e.g. length of stay, arrange with manager) Village by-laws and vil lage rules 17.4 Does the village have village by-laws? ☐ Yes ☒ No By law, residents may, by special resolution at a residents meeting and with the agreement of the operator, make, change or revoke by-laws for the village.
 Note: See notice at end of document regarding inspection of village by-laws